Smooth structures on pseudomanifolds with isolated conical singularities: Symplectic pseudomanifolds w.i.c.s.

 It is known that $G_{\om_0}$ does not depend on the choice of symplectic coordinates $(x_i, y _i)$ on $\R ^{2n}$ \cite[ \S 1.1]{Brylinski1988}.
-Clearly $\om$ defines a Poisson structure on $C^\infty(M)$ by the formula $\{ f, g\}_\om := G_{\om} ( df \wedge dg)$, if and only if $G(\om)$ extends to a smooth section of $\Lambda ^2 T^Z (M)$ (i.e. $i(G_\om)$ sends smooth differential forms to smooth differential forms, cf. the definition of a smooth Zariski vector field at the end of \S 3).
+Given a symplectic form $\om$ on a pseudomanifold w.i.c.s. $M$, $\om$ defines a Poisson structure on $C^\infty(M)$ by the formula $\{ f, g\}_\om := G_{\om} ( df \wedge dg)$, if and only if $G(\om)$ extends to a smooth section of $\Lambda ^2 T^Z (M)$ (i.e. $i(G_\om)$ sends smooth differential forms to smooth differential forms).
 A smooth structure $C^\infty (M)$ equipped with such a smooth section $G(\om)$ is called {\it a compatible Poisson smooth structure}.
 Examples of conical symplectic manifolds with a compatible Poisson smooth structure are the quotient $(M,\om)/G$ with isolated singularity where $G$ is a compact subgroup of $Sym (M, \om)$, and certain singular symplectic reductions \cite{SL1991}, \cite{LMS1993}, see also a detailed explanation in \cite[Example 3.4]{Le2010}.
 Another example of a compatible smooth Poisson structure on a conical symplectic manifold is a resolvable smooth structure on the closure $\bar \Oo_{min}$ of an even minimal nilpotent orbit $\Oo_{min}$ in complex semisimple Lie algebras, see Remarks \ref{exams1}.3 above.
 A detailed explanation is given in \cite[Example 3.6]{Le2010}. \end{remark}

 We end this section by introducing the notion of the symplectic homology (also called Brylinski-Poisson homology) on a conical pseudomanifold with a compatible smooth Poisson structure $C^\infty (M)$.
 Let $\Om^p (M^m)$ be the space of all smooth differential p-forms on $M$.
 Then $\Om (M)= \oplus_{p = 0} ^m\Om ^p (M^m)$.
 By Remark \ref{injf} $i^* (\Om (M)) \cong \Om (M)$ is a subalgebra in $\Om (M^{reg})$.